 Previously, it was hard to see which VCs were produced for a given check, and which prover was used to attempt to prove it.
 Now, this information is stored in the .spark files that are produced by GNATprove.
 The content of these files is now documented.

 The SPARK lemma library includes six new lemmas on the monotonicity of the float addition, substraction, multiplication and division.

 Jan 20th, 2017

-Ability to check removal of Ghost code in executables
+Ability to check removal of Ghost code in object

 The names of Ghost entities in the objects and executables are now uniquely prefixed with "___ghost_" (three leading underscores).
 This makes it possible to independently check the removal of Ghost code by the compiler when generating the final executable with Ghost assertion policy of Ignore (the default).